MarinosKermanos/lc-voting-app/daily-notes.md

 8/26

 1. CSS Pseudo-element( inside `app.css`) => is used to style specified parts of an element( e.g. Insert content before, or after, the content of an element.
-Style the first letter, or line, of an element )
+Style the first letter, or line, of an element)
+2. HTML `form` => is used to collect user input.
+The user input is most often sent to a server for processing
-2. `x-data` => use of Alpine
+3. `x-data` => use of Alpine
-3. Alpine =>  enables you to harness the reactive and declarative nature of popular frontend libraries and frameworks( Angular, React, Vue) at a much lower cost
+4. Alpine =>  enables you to harness the reactive and declarative nature of popular frontend libraries and frameworks( Angular, React, Vue) at a much lower cost
+5. Tailwind => is a power pack of everything you need to create a website without writing any custom CSS.
+6. Livewire => is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel( coded like PHP).
-4. DTO( database transfer object) => is an object that carries data between processes.
+7. DTO( database transfer object) => is an object that carries data between processes.
 It facilitates communication between two systems (like an API and your server) without potentially exposing sensitive information
-5. `app.css` =>
+8. `composer update` =>
+    - Read composer.json
+    - Remove installed packages that are no more required in composer.json
+    - Check the availability of the latest versions of your required packages
+    - Install the latest versions of your packages
+    - Update composer.lock to store the installed packages version
+9. `composer install` =>
+    - Check if composer.lock file exists (if not, run composer-update and create it)
+    - Read composer.lock file
+    - Install the packages specified in the composer.lock file
+10. CSRF ( cross-site request forgery) token =>is a secure random token (e.g., synchronizer token or challenge token) that is used to prevent CSRF attacks.
+11. CSRF exists because web applications trust the cookies sent by web browsers within an HTTP request.
+12. CSRF attack => the attacker causes a victim's browser to make a request that results in a change or action which benefits the attacker (and/or harms the victim) in some way.